skip to main content

 daily life, shared.

-Feeds are the lighter layer — short posts, quick questions, photos from a polycule dinner, recommendations for a therapist in your city, a meetup notice for next Thursday.
-The people in your feed are the people you've chosen to follow, plus the people who follow you back.
-No suggested posts from strangers, no promoted content, no scroll designed to outlast your attention.
+feeds are the lighter layer. short posts, quick questions, photos from a polycule dinner, a therapist recommendation, a meetup notice for next thursday. you see the people you've chosen to follow. no suggested posts from strangers, no promoted content.

 who shows up here